RhackrExplorer/RsList/README.md

-# RsList (my usable wordlists)
+# RsList (This is my usable wordlists)

 # This RsList is made for helping Ethical hackers and BugBounty Hunters.
-# We are not responsible for any harm of any people and system, So kindly use it with your own resposiblity.
+⚠️ Disclaimer: The content in this repository is for educational and informational purposes only; the authors hold no responsibility for misuse.
+Ensure proper authorization before use, act responsibly at your own risk, and comply with all legal and ethical guidelines. 🚀

 # Thanks.....